robinhuy/touchpad-scroll-carousel/README.md

-# scroll-carousel
+# Scroll Carousel

----

-_The simple, lightweight carousel that requires no dependencies and supports scroll on touchpad._
+_The simple, lightweight carousel that requires no dependencies and supports scroll (left/right) on touchpad._

 ## Demo